ters52/javascript/README.md

     ```

   <a name="modules--prefer-default-export"></a>
-  - [10.6](#modules--prefer-default-export) In modules with a single export, prefer default export over named export.
+  - [10.6](#modules--prefer-default-export) In modules with a single export, prefer named export over default export.
  eslint: [`import/prefer-default-export`](https://github.com/benmosher/eslint-plugin-import/blob/master/docs/rules/prefer-default-export.md)
     > Why?
-To encourage more files that only ever export one thing, which is better for readability and maintainability.
+Importing modules must give a name to these values, which can lead to inconsistencies in naming across modules.

     ```javascript
     // bad
-    export function foo() {}
+    export default function foo() {}

     // good
-    export default function foo() {}
+    export function foo() {}
     ```

   <a name="modules--imports-first"></a>